DannyvanHolten/acf-gravityforms-add-on/readme.txt

 2. The actual selection of the field.
 3. You can select all your Gravity Forms.
 4. If ACF or Gravityforms is not added it will give a notice (Notices from [WP Growl Notifications](https://wordpress.org/plugins/wp-growl-notifications).

+== Development ==

+Version 1.3.2 added a plain HTML filter to the output of the field.
+This filter is not applied to fields in ACF version 4.

+`apply_filters('acf-gravityforms-add-on/fieldHTML', string $fieldHtml, array $field, string $multiple)`

 == Changelog ==